 Querying Data with Transact-SQL

-The main purpose of this 3 day instructor led course is to give students a good understanding of the Transact-SQL language which is used by all SQL Server-related disciplines; namely, Database Administration, Database Development and Business Intelligence.
+The main purpose of this 3 day instructor led course is to give students a good understanding of the T-SQL language which is used by all SQL Server-related disciplines; namely, Database Administration, Database Development and Business Intelligence.
 As such, the primary target audience for this course is: Database Administrators, Database Developers and BI professionals.

 The course will very likely be well attended by SQL power users who aren’t necessarily database-focused; namely, report writers, business analysts and client application developers.